kristerkari/react-native-css-modules/docs/setup-typescript.md

 }
 ```

-### Step 5: Setup transformer to support CSS modules and Typescript (change the code if you need PostCSS or Sass)
+### Step 5: Setup transformer to support CSS modules and Typescript

+_This example only shows how to setup CSS support.
+Have a look at the setup documentation if you need PostCSS, Sass, Less or Stylus support._

 In your project's root folder: